flaviovs/vault/doc/install.md

 The system sends detailed information to the web server logs when it encounters errors and failures.
-So if something seems not to be working properly, check the web server logs!
+So if something seems not to be working properly, check the logs!
 There is a `logging` section in the Vault engine configuration file (`vault.ini`) that may be helpful to debug the system.
 For instance, changing `general_level` to `debug` will make Vault logging to be a lot more verbose about what it is doing.

 Maintenance